Detecting Out-of-distribution Samples via Variational Auto-encoder with Reliable Uncertainty Estimation: Introduction

 \section{Introduction}

-Likelihood models are naturally considered as owning ideal capability of detecting out-of-distribution (OOD) inputs, due to the intuitive assumption~\cite{bishop1994novelty} that these models assign lower likelihoods to the OOD inputs than in-distribution(ID) inputs.
-However, emerging works~\cite{nalisnick2018deep,hendrycks2018deep,choi2018waic,lee2017training,nalisnick2019detecting,maaloe2019biva} have reported that the deep generative models, such as variational auto-encoders(VAEs)~\cite{kingma2013auto,rezende2014stochastic}, Pixel CNN~\cite{van2016conditional} and Glow~\cite{kingma2018glow}, all based on likelihood models, are not able to correctly detect OOD inputs.
-Counter-intuitively, the OOD inputs are assigned higher likelihoods than the ID inputs, which does not accord with the acknowledged assumption.
+\re{The out-of-distribution (OOD) data has a significantly different distribution from the training in-distribution (ID) data.
+To make reliable and safe decisions, the deep learning models in real-world applications require to identify whether the testing data is the OOD data.} Likelihood models are considered to naturally own the ideal capability of detecting OOD inputs, due to the intuitive assumption that these models assign lower likelihoods to the OOD inputs than the in-distribution (ID) inputs~\cite{bishop1994novelty}.
+However, previous works have reported that some deep generative models, such as variational auto-encoders (VAEs)~\cite{kingma2013auto,rezende2014stochastic}, Pixel CNN~\cite{van2016conditional} and Glow~\cite{kingma2018glow}, all based on likelihood models, are not able to correctly detect OOD inputs~\cite{nalisnick2018deep,hendrycks2018deep,choi2018waic,lee2017training,nalisnick2019detecting,maaloe2019biva}.
+Counter-intuitively, the OOD inputs are assigned higher likelihoods than the ID inputs, which is not in line with the assumption.
 Hence, when we employ the likelihood model as a detector on OOD detection tasks or general generation tasks, it is necessary to ensure that the adopted model possesses a good understanding and performance for OOD inputs.